FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0000.md

 However, HybridOS integrates some specialized services for IoT applications:

   * The HybridOS logging service.
-This service provide an general-purpose logging infrastructure for IoT applications.
+This service provide a general-purpose logging infrastructure for IoT applications.
 Unlike a cloud server, this service stores log in a loop-buffer, and can feed the log via HTTP, CoAP, or MQTT, so a remote client can get the system log easily.